 Briefly stopping the activity may also help get rid of side stitch pain.

-The suggestions for preventing side stitches are similarly anecdotal because there is little research to support their efficacy.
+The suggestions for preventing side stitches are similarly anecdotal because there is

 People who wish to avoid side stitches during exercise should: